opalmedapps/opal-listener/README.md

 > Notice that the host names are `host.docker.internal` and NOT `localhost`.
 This is required for a container to call a localhost service on the host system.

 > When running the app using Docker, your firebase admin key file is copied in the container for it to be accessible.

+> DATA_CACHE_TIME_TO_LIVE_MINUTES represents the length of time in minutes the listener will store a given user's salt and secret keys when requesting encryption values.
+An appropriate length of time is 5-10 minutes.

 ##### Step 3 | Install the NPM packages
 Run the following command at the root of the project to install its dependencies.